-Anti-diabetic Property of the Ethanol Extract of a combination of V. amygdalina and Z. officinale in Wistar rats
+Anti-diabetic Property of the Ethanol Extract of a Combination of V. amygdalina and Z. officinale in Wistar Albino Rats

 Abstract

 Diabetes mellitus (DM) is a metabolic disorder that is well characterized by hyperglycemia which is associated with impaired insulin secretion, peripheral sensitivity and b-cell dysfunction.
-This research aimed at investigating the antidiabetic potentials of a combination of Vernonia amygdalina and Zingiber officinale in diabetic Wistar rats.
+This research is aimed at investigating the antidiabetic potentials of a combination of Vernonia amygdalina and Zingiber officinale in diabetic Wistar rats.
 A total of thirty-five male Wistar rats weighing between 160g ± 10g were randomized into 5 groups of 7 rats each and used for the study.
 Group A was used as a normal control.
 Diabetes was induced by an intraperitoneal injection of alloxan (130mg/kg) in groups B-E. Group B was left untreated, group C was treated with 100mg/kg gluformin while groups D and E were treated with 100 and 200 mg/kg bodyweight of the extract combination, respectively.
 Fasting blood glucose concentrations were measured using one touch glucometer and test strips.
 Lipid profile and liver function parameters were determined using standard diagnostic methods.
 Ethanol extract of a combination of V. amygdalina and Z. officinale caused a significant (p<0.05) weight gain and significantly (p<0.05) reduced the alloxan-induced increases in fasting blood glucose.
 There was a significant (p<0.05) decrease in total cholesterol, triglyceride, low-density lipoprotein concentration, aspartate transaminase activity, alanine transaminase activity and alkaline phosphatase activity compared to the diabetic untreated.
 These observations were comparable to the changes recorded in the gluformin-treated diabetic rats.
 These results suggest that the ethanol extract of a combination of V. amygdalina and Z. officinale can be considered as an excellent remedy for diabetes and a substitute for drugs to reduce complications associated with diabetic conditions due to its pharmacological therapy.

 Keywords: Diabetes, hyperglycaemia, combination, cholesterol, triglycerides, glucose, alloxan.